Introduction

 Media pervades our social and private lives.
 We make it and in turn it makes us.
 This course offers an introduction to media studies, a field which seeks to understand and use media in complex and intentional ways.
 The course explores media as content, as an industry and as a social force.
 In this way, media is understood as both as an artifact (constituted by many parts) and as a set of complex processes (including production, distribution, regulation and consumption).
 Students will learn key vocabularies and concepts in and approaches to media studies that will help them to define, describe, and critique media artifacts and processes in a variety of written and spoken formats.
 In addition to equipping students with the skills to understand and critique media, this course encourages and provides students with the building blocks to produce media content.
 Students who successfully complete this course will be prepared to take advanced courses in media studies.

-COM 327 Producing Digital Media: Communication and Media in Practice
+COM 211 Producing Non-Fiction Short Films: Communication and Media in Practice

-This course explores the impacts and capacities of new media technologies in producing social worlds and advocating social issues.
-Following an exploration of the key concepts in new media theory, students in this course will spend the bulk of the semester producing a digital short story about an issue of social interest.
-As a course in applied media and communication, students will have a hand in the entire process of producing, marketing, and showing the film.
+This course explores the impacts and capacities of online short films in producing social worlds.
+Students in this course will spend most of the semester producing digital short stories about issues of social interest.
+As a course in applied media and communication, students will be involved in the entire process of producing films for anyone from news outlets to corporate clients.
+(Recommended prerequisite: COM 105, COM 201 or COM 204.)

 MUS 216 A History of Opera: From Orpheus to West Side Story